danintel/sawtooth-faq/consensus.rst

 --------------------------------
 In PoET, forks occur due to a network partition, the size of the network, the time it takes to transfer and validate blocks across the network, and the likelihood that two or more validator will think they have “won” and therefore publish a block during this time period.

 TPs don’t really affect forks, unless they have a severe impact on the validation duration of the block.
+However, unresolvable forks due to non-determinism, are likely a TP problem.

 [PREVIOUS_ | FAQ_ | NEXT_]